-312 acres lying on Byrd Creek and not quite adjoining the above property was conveyed to Jefferson by Edward Smith for £468 by deed of 21 January 1782.
+312 acres lying on Byrd Creek and not quite adjoining the above property were conveyed to Jefferson by Edward Smith for £468 by deed of January 21, 1782.3

-50 acres lying further up Byrd Creek and contiguous to the above was conveyed to Jefferson by deed of 19 May 1783 by Judith and Reuben Smith for £50.
+50 acres lying further up Byrd Creek and contiguous to the above were conveyed to Jefferson by deed of May 19, 1783, by Judith and Reuben Smith for £50.4

-The house at Elkhill, probably a frame one, was situated on a hill near the confluence of Byrd Creek and the James River.
-During the Revolutionary War, Elkhill was occupied for a time by Lord Cornwallis and his troops.
-Jefferson later related that they had done a great deal of damage to the property:
+The house at Elkhill, probably a frame one, was situated on a hill near the confluence of Byrd Creek and the James River.6 During the Revolutionary War, Elkhill was occupied for a time by Lord Cornwallis and his troops.
+Jefferson later related that the troops had done a great deal of damage to the property: